About Equations

 What is an equation?

 Equation fields function by merging field values, numbers, and other mathematical functions to construct an equation that will be calculated for each record.
-These fields are a specific type of field found on a table within the Data section of the Builder.
+These fields are a specific type of field found in a table within the Data section of the Builder.

-There are two equation types available: Number and Date.
+There are two equation types available: Number and Date

 Numeric Equation example: (Sales - Expenses) * 12